8 Steps To Prepare Your Dog For Spring

 learn why checking on id tags and microchip info is important when you prepare your dog for spring

 I know microchips and ID tags are something most of us do once and don’t think about again.
 But as good pet parents, we really need to review our dog‘s chip data at least once a year.
-You want to make sure the vet, phone number, backup person, address, allergies, and all other pertinent information is correct.
+You want to make sure the vet, phone number, backup person, address, allergies, and all other pertinent information are correct.
 It’s something that can easily slip through the cracks.

 brushing and shedding are part of how you should prepare your dog for spring